MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

    - How to get access to a portal </br>
 - **Semantic Search Support**: Users can perform natural language queries for accurate responses. </br>
 - **Compatibility**: Supports Confluence versions above 8.0.

-## Limitations
-- Doesn't index blogs, attachment files, or comments.
-- Only indexes current pages; archived pages are excluded.
-- CQL[Confluence Query Language] isn't supported for Confluence on-premises howevere we support a space and page level filter

 ## Prerequisites
 1. **Install the GCA [Graph connector agent]**: Ensure that the GCA is installed on a Windows machine within the same network as the data source, accessible via the Confluence URL.
 You can find more information [Microsoft Graph connector agent](https://learn.microsoft.com/en-us/microsoftsearch/graph-connector-agent)